tanj299/synthesis/backend/README.md

     Congratulations, your Flask backend is now running!
 Go to your favorite browser and go to `localhost:5000` (or `http://127.0.0.1:5000/`) and you will be greeted with `Welcome to the backend!`

+### Notes

+GET Request: The `time` argument must be converted from a string to a formatted time string to be queried Datetime object format: '2020-04-30 04:10:38' Formatted to: '2020-04-30+04%3A10%3A38'
+For all colons (:) in string, it must be replaced with: %3A For all whitespace in string, it must be replaced with: + Above is a custom Python function, def convert_time_format(date), which takes in a datetime object And returns an appropriate string for querying; however, this must be done on client-side

 ### Routes Supported
 Routes are modularized using Flask's Blueprint object<br/> You can find the registered blueprint objects in `main.py` for the `url_prefix`, but they are also listed here for your convenience. <br/>